Saurabhbans87/Tutorial/Data-Structure/stack/Monotonic Stack.md

     + Useful for finding the next smaller element to the right/left for each element in an array.
 # Applications
 + Finding Next Greater/Smaller Elements
+  + Efficiently find the next greater or smaller element for each element in an array using monotonic stacks.
 + Histogram Area Calculation
+  + Calculate the largest rectangular area in a histogram using a decreasing monotonic stack.
 + Stock Span Problem
+  + Solve the stock span problem, where the task is to find the span (number of consecutive days) for which the stock price was less than or equal to the current day's price.